 Although the word "value" is not defined in section 11(e), it has always been the policy of SARS, unless otherwise prescribed, to regard the value of a qualifying asset for purposes of determining the amount of the allowance as the taxpayer's cost of acquisition of the asset, that is, the cash cost excluding finance charges.
-The revaluation of an asset would, for example, have no effect on the value of the asset for purposes of determining the amount of the allowance.
-Examples of exceptions to this general rule are assets acquired by the taxpayer by donation, inheritance from a person dying before 1 March 2016, distribution in specie or from a connected person at a non-arm's length price.
+The revaluation of an asset would, for example, have no effect on the value of the asset for purposes of determining the amount of the allowance.1 Examples of exceptions to this general rule are assets acquired by the taxpayer by donation, inheritance from a person dying before 1 March 2016, distribution in specie or from a connected person at a non-arm's length price.

-Under paragraph (vii) of the proviso to section 11(e), the acquisition cost of a qualifying asset is deemed to be the cost which a person would, if that person had acquired the qualifying asset under a cash transaction concluded at arm's length on the date on which the transaction for the acquisition of that asset was in fact concluded, have incurred in respect of the direct cost of the acquisition of that asset, including the direct www.lexico.com/definition/use [Accessed 17 March 2020].
+Under paragraph (vii) of the proviso to section 11(e), the acquisition cost of a qualifying asset is deemed to be the cost which a person would, if that person had acquired the qualifying asset under a cash transaction concluded at arm's length on the date on which the transaction for the acquisition of that asset was in fact concluded, have incurred in respect of the direct cost of the acquisition of that asset, including the direct cost of its installation or erection.
+This deemed cost is referred to in this Note as the market value of the asset.